InternetOfUs/personal-context-builder/README.md

 *  `/routines/` for all routines for all users
 *  `/routines/<user_id>/` routine for specific user

-Routines are a dict with user_id as key and list of float as routine of the user.
+Routines are a dict with model as key, values are dict with user_id as key and list of float as routine of the user.

 ## Architecture